3rdparty/eventuals/README.md

 interrupt.Trigger();
 ```

+Note that there may be other reasons why you want to "interrupt" an eventual, so rather than call this functionality explicitly "cancel", we chose the more broad "interrupt".
+When creating a general abstraction, however, error on the side of assuming that interrupt means cancel.

 ### `Lambda`

 Sometimes your continuation is ***synchronous***, i.e., it won't block the current thread.
 While you can still use an `Eventual` you can simplify by using a `Lambda`: